FabianFriederichs/NTCCalibration/README.md

 The resulting Steinhart-Hart coefficients and the lookup table gets printed to the console and the lookup table is stored into the given CSV file if applicable.

-If plotting is not disabled, the resulting plot should look somewhat like this:
+If plotting is not disabled, the resulting plot should look somewhat like this (in resistance mode only the resistance plot is displayed):
 ![Example Output Plot](img/example_plot.svg)

 ## Command Line Parameters